anniebombanie/fatbearweek/README.md

-# madeline
-Madeline Floating in the Sky - Animated
+# Fat Bear with Salmon

 A project I made as part of my #100DaysOfCode journey.

-See what it looks like here: 👉 https://codepen.io/anniebombanie/pen/jOWYder
+See what it looks like here: 👉